powerpixelshot/Healthcare-Report/README.md

 Furthermore, I created a data model to establish relationships between the fact and dimension tables, including bed details, staff details, department details, and dataset tables.

 Through data analysis, I identified requirements and developed key performance indicators (KPIs) using card visuals.
-I also designed a range of interactive visuals such as bar charts, line charts, maps, and tables, incorporating custom visuals like rotating cards and scrollers.
+I also designed a range of interactive visuals such as bar charts, line charts, slicers and pie-chart.

 Moreover, I implemented drill-down and drill-through capabilities to enable the management team to access detailed patient views.
 The dashboard features filters and slicers to assist end users in data analysis.